This site is intended for healthcare professionals

 Authoring team

-The Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) have developed equations to calculate eGFR based on serum creatinine; and another equation based on serum creatinine plus serum cystatin C
+The Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) developed equations to calculate eGFR based on serum creatinine; and another equation based on serum creatinine plus serum cystatin C

 • in patients with near-normal kidney function, the Modification of Diet in Renal Disease (MDRD) equations underestimate GFR